-Keep in mind, all projects for the individual support grants should be completed on residential property.

-- Local Ordinances: Residents are responsible for checking into local ordinances.
+- Site consultations: In the coach training webinar, we will cover the tools available for conducting virtual site visits.
+Additionally, we have a video showing how you can use the tools in Zoom to do a virtual site visit.
+Because we cannot guarantee all grantees are matched with a coach in their neighborhood, we set the expectation that all coach interactions will be virtual.
+Coaches can choose to offer meeting in-person with a grantee, at your own discretion.
+Keep in mind, all projects for the individual support grants should be completed on residential property. - Local Ordinances: Residents are responsible for checking into local ordinances.
 For example, many cities restrict the types of projects done in the boulevard right-of-way. - Setting Project Expectations: A key role for coaches is to set realistic expectations for residents about the complexity of the project they take on.
 Starting small is often a good idea, especially for less experienced gardeners.
 In future seasons, a small garden can be enlarged by adding new plants, dividing existing plants, or saving and starting seeds! - Lawn Reduction: Encourage residents to think about how they use their lawns and which planting types are appropriate for their needs.
 Residents that frequently use their lawn area for recreation may want to consider a small or isolated planting, while residents that do not use their lawn as much might consider a larger project. - Siting a Planting: When helping a resident determine a project site, consider factors like sunlight and the movement of water.
 Bees prefer to forage in sunny areas of a yard, while placing a planting where water flows through a yard can help reduce runoff and improve water quality. - Site Preparation: Non-herbicidal methods of site preparation are preferred.
-Grantees must commit to non-herbicide methods of management.
+Grantees must commit to non-herbicide methods of management once the project is completed.
 The Planting for Pollinators design guide lists some of the most common non-herbicidal methods for site preparation.
 Please note that some of these methods take longer than the grant period allows to be successful, and thus may not be the best option for this project.